MicrosoftDocs/win32/desktop-src/SecAuthN/registering-a-winlogon-notification-package.md

 ---
-Description: 'Information about Winlogon notification packages is stored in the registry.
-Registry entries specify the name of the notification package, the name of the DLL that implements the package, and the names of the functions that handle Winlogon events.' ms.assetid: 'dbe8d5a3-8927-4b95-a1a0-82c8e12ba8c1'
+Description: Information about Winlogon notification packages is stored in the registry.
+Registry entries specify the name of the notification package, the name of the DLL that implements the package, and the names of the functions that handle Winlogon events. ms.assetid: dbe8d5a3-8927-4b95-a1a0-82c8e12ba8c1
-title: Registering a Winlogon Notification Package
+title: Registering a Winlogon Notification Package ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering a Winlogon Notification Package